Death of Michael Stewart: Reactions

 Stewart's family called his death an act of racism and brutality.
-Attorneys representing the Stewart family described Michael as "a retiring and almost docile 135-pound young artist and a Pratt Institute student" who was on his way home to his Clinton Hill, Brooklyn neighborhood where he lived with his mother, Carrie, and father, Millard, who was a retired Metropolitan Transit Authority maintenance worker.
+Attorneys representing the Stewart family described Michael as "a retiring and almost docile 135-pound young artist and a Pratt Institute student" who was on his way home to the Clinton Hill, Brooklyn, neighborhood where he lived with his mother, Carrie, and father, Millard, who was a retired Metropolitan Transit Authority maintenance worker.
 They maintained that the white officers had beaten a black artist and model.
 It stirred public protests by black activists and others, believing that city officials were covering up for the transit police.

 In 1984, Franck Lazare Goldberg directed a short documentary titled Who Killed Michael Stewart? about the killing.

 In March 1987, the MTA determined that only one officer, John Kostick, was subject to suspension based on departmental charges of perjury.
 The MTA Board approved additional training for transit officers in the handling of emotionally disturbed people and changed its policies on how the department's internal affairs unit becomes involved with cases of possible misconduct.

 In 2025, The Man Nobody Killed: Life, Death, and Art in Michael Stewart's New York, by Elon Green was published.
-New York Times critic James Lasdum said the book "...is part elegy for Stewart himself, part portrait of the city that failed him.
+New York Times critic James Lasdun said the book "...is part elegy for Stewart himself, part portrait of the city that failed him.
 It avoids drawing explicit parallels with our own time, but then it hardly needs to."